 - Pour the batter over the plums and spread with the spoon to evenly distribute the batter.

-- Bake the cake for 45 minutes.
+- Bake the cake for 40-45 minutes.
 Check with a toothpick to see if it is done.
+Actual baking time can vary depending on the material of the pan.
+Glass tends to bake slower.

 - Hold a plate over the cake top and flip the bake upside down so the cake bottom (without plums) is on the plate.
 Remove the springform pan bottom and slowly peel the parchment paper off the plums cake bottom.